 I wonder, with the quantity applied, whether the fragrance still lingered heavily in the days that followed?
 Through the week leading up to the cross and even to the day itself, was there still a hint of spikenard on Jesus?
 Did the soldiers smell it on his feet when they hammered the nails in?
 On the hem of the robe when it was divided up?

 It’s amazing isn’t it, deep in Lent when it can all seem quite sombre, where we don’t have flowers in church and where we give things up, that we have this Gospel story of utter exuberance and extravagance?
 This incredible outpouring of love and devotion.
 The tenderness of Mary and the acceptance of Jesus could almost make you feel uncomfortable, voyeuristic.
 Which of us would do such a thing in private, let alone in public?

 By reading the Gospel in small chunks like we do we sometimes miss the story lines that the writers weave together.
 Here in John we have the fragrant smell of Jesus set against the stench of Lazarus in the previous chapter.
-We have Mary here washing Jesus feet – then Jesus washing the disciple’s feet in the next chapter.
+We have Mary here washing the feet of Jesus – then Jesus washing the feet of the disciples in the next chapter.
 We have two dying, both laid in a tomb and both brought back to life – though one, Lazarus, would die again.
 Then the generosity of Mary in contrast to the meanness of Judas.